yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 ### **Task 2: Create model relationships**

-In this task you will create model relationships.
+In this task, you will create model relationships.

 1. In Power BI Desktop, at the left, click the **Model** view icon.